braydennoh/braydennoh.github.io/_projects/UnbalancedRiver.md

   </div>
 </div>

-Consequently, bedrock river profiles must encode vital signals regarding the equilibrium between coseismic and interseismic activity.
-This is crucial for the Himalayas because earthquakes are rare events here and the region is hypothesized to be locked in a significant slip deficit.
-Meade (2010) models a planar geometry where the fault extends from the free surface all the way down in a continuous straight trajectory.
-This configuration creates a characteristic signature of uplift if every section of the fault maintains the same long term slip rate.
+Consequently, bedrock river profiles offer insights into the partitioning between coseismic and interseismic activity.
+This is pertinent to the Himalayas, a region characterized by infrequent major seismic events and a hypothesized significant accumulation of slip deficit.
+Meade (2010) used a planar fault model extending continuously from the free surface to depth.
+Under the assumption of a uniform long-term slip rate, this geometry yields a characteristic uplift signature.

 However, the Himalayan architecture is complicated by ramp structures which are likely to produce localized uplift regardless of whether the earthquake cycle is balanced.
 As slip drives the hanging wall over these deep geologic bends, the crust is forced upward.
 This translation across the ramp acts like a conveyor belt moving over a bump and produces a fold and a focused zone of uplift directly above the structure.